Design a Card

 • Spaces to use in between each card number chunk.

 The cardholder name on the digital card image is limited to 21 characters.
-Names are displayed on the card in this order of precedence:
+See Names on cards for the algorithm Galileo uses to present and truncate names.

 Tokenized card design